This introduction to brewing mead was given at the Honey Festival in Pietermaritzburg, in 2023; it's an apperitif for every home.

 First wash out your carboy carefully with Sunlight liquid and rinse thoroughly.

 De-seed your peppadews, harvest some zest from the orange and then peel it; discard the pith.
-Put them in a little bag like this with a pebble to weight them down.
+Put them in a little bag with a pebble or marbles to weigh them down.
 Gently put it into the carboy so that it doesn't drop like a stone and smash the glass.

-Right, we are nearly done.
+We are nearly done.
 Add 1/3 tsp of wine yeast to half a cup of warm unchlorinated water and leave it to hydrate for 20 minutes.
-Add it to the must in the carboy.
+Pour it into the must in the carboy.
 Screw on the lid tightly and fit the bubbler.

 Bob's your uncle, you are done.
 Fermentation will begin within 24 hours.